shcaba/Sebastes_melanops_OR/Document/_main.md

 ## Life History
 Adult Black Rockfish tend to occur in schools over rocky structure at depths less than 40 fathoms, and sometimes feed actively on or near the surface.
 They feed on a wide variety of prey including zooplankton, krill, mysids, sand lance, and juvenile rockfish, and are subject to predation by Lingcod and marine mammals [@love_rockfishes_2002].

 Although tagging studies have documented some individuals moving long distances (several hundreds of miles), the vast majority of recaptured individuals were found close to the areas of initial capture and tagging [@culver_1987;@ayres_tag_1988;@wallace_tag_2010;@starr_green_2007].
 Results from a 2004-05 study off Newport, OR of 42 Black Rockfish implanted with acoustic tags indicated that all but seven fish remained within range of a 3 x 5 km array of acoustic receivers during one full year of monitoring and had relatively small home ranges that did not vary seasonally [@parker_etal_2007].
-Green and Starr [-@green_starr_2007] report similar findings from a study in Carmel Bay, CA of 23 acoustically tagged Black Rockfish.
+Green and Starr [-@green_starr_2007] report similar findings from a study in Carmel Bay, CA of 23 acoustically tagged small Black Rockfish.
 An extensive Washington state tagging study also supported low movements for most individuals, with some exceptional movements recorded [@wallace_tag_2010].

 Like all members of the genus Sebastes, Black Rockfish have internal fertilization and bear live young approximately two months after insemination.
 Black Rockfish are quite fecund, with a six-year-old female annually producing about 300,000 embryos and a 16-year-old producing about 950,000 embryos [@bobko_berkeley_2004].
 Recent studies have demonstrated that the relative number and quality of larvae increase with age in female Black Rockfish [@berkeley_etal_2004; @hixon_etal_1987].
 Parturition of larvae occurs during winter [@wyllie_echeverria_1987] and larvae and small juveniles are pelagic for several months to a year [@boehlert_yoklavich_1983].
 Settlement occurs in estuaries, tide-pools, and in the nearshore at depths less than 20 m [@stein_hassler_1989].

 Black Rockfish begin recruiting to nearshore fisheries at 3-4 years of age, corresponding to a fork length of about 25-30 cm, and 50% of females attain maturity at about 6-8 years, corresponding to a fork length of about 38-42 cm.
 Adult female Black Rockfish grow 3-5 cm larger than males, with a few females attaining fork lengths greater than 55 cm.

 ## Ecosystem Considerations
-The prominent position of Black Rockfish as both a major predator (adult stage) and prey (larvae to juvenile stages) in mostly nearshore areas suggest it to be a notable player in the nearshore ecosystem.
+Black Rockfish acts as both a major predator (adult stage) and prey (larvae to juvenile stages) in mostly nearshore areas.
 The California Current is a highly variable and dynamic system, and it has been recognized for years that rockfishes are subject to large swings in recruitment that are tied to environmental conditions.
 It is believe to be one of the reasons rockfishes exhibit long lives and the ability to go years without significant recruitment, but can produce large recruitment events when conditions are favorable (a phenomenon known as the "storage effect").

 Black Rockfish off central Oregon have recently been shown to exhibit changes in larval and juvenile growth rates that correlate with prey abundance and water temperature, to name just a few of the factors [@fennie_larval_2023].
 Settlement rates exhibited a dome-shaped relationship, demonstrating a "window" of good growth conditions for successful settlement.
 Black Rockfish mature at a relatively young age.
 This assessment uses a functional maturity relationship, updated from the previous assessment that used a biological maturity relationship.